-Travelling is so much part of everyday life and this should provide no barriers to the person with a urea cycle disorder.
+Traveling is sometimes a part of everyday life, and careful preparation is necessary for individuals with UCD.
 It is wise to take sensible precautions if planning an extended trip or if going abroad.

-It might be sensible to just check that your destination has suitable medical facilities locally should you become ill whilst away.
+It is necessary to check to make sure that your destination has suitable medical facilities locally should the individual with UCD become ill while away from home.

-It is absolutely necessary to continue with your diet and medication whilst away and to ensure that you have adequate supplies to last you for your trip.
+It is absolutely necessary to continue with your diet and medi cation while away and to ensure that you have adequate supplies to last you for your trip.

-You should carry some information regarding the nature of your illness this can be provided by your clinical team and there are some UCD emergency cards produced for this purpose which contain specific information about you condition and treatment.
-For longer periods abroad your medical team may be able to suggest a local doctor that could supervise your care.
+You should carry information regarding the nature of the disorder and this can be provided by your clinical team.
+There are some UCD emergency cards produced for this purpose that contain specific information about UCD and and its treatment.
+For longer periods abroad your medical team may be able to refer you to a local metabolic specialist that could supervise your care.